wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The logo for Kubernetes inside the 6 sided hexagons representing each Google service has <strong>7 sides</strong>.
 This is because a beloved character in the U.S. TV series (played by <a target="_blank" href="https://www.imdb.com/name/nm0005394/?ref_=nv_sr_srsg_0">Jeri Ryan</a>) is a converted Borg called <a target="_blank" href="https://en.wikipedia.org/wiki/Seven_of_Nine">"7 of 9"</a>.
 See <a target="_blank" href="https://blog.risingstack.com/the-history-of-kubernetes">Timeline of Kubernetes</a>

-<a target="_blank" href="https://github.com/kubernetes/community/tree/master/icons/png/resources/labeled">The Kubernetes community repo</a> provides icon image files (resources) labeled and unlabeled, in png and svg formats in 128 and 256 pixels.
+<a target="_blank" href="https://github.com/kubernetes/community/tree/master/icons/png/resources/labeled">The Kubernetes community repo</a> provides icon image files (<a target="_blank" href="https://qiita.com/yosshi_/items/2db0a0e66a16711bfe5f">resources</a>) labeled and unlabeled, in png and svg formats in 128 and 256 pixels.

 <a name="Clouds"></a>